philippmayrth/virtualdrums/README.md

 ### App Icon

 Files for the app icon can be found in the `icon` dir.
 There are two types.
-Prefixed with `App` are used inside of Xcode and prexied with `Marketing` can be used on App Sotre Connect.
+Prefixed with `App` are used inside of Xcode and prefixed with `Marketing` can be used on App Store Connect.
 There are @1 and @2 available for most.
 The background icon for use in the app is exported as JPG not as PNG like all others, that is becuase XCode otherwise throws an error due to alpha channel being present in that image.

 ### Drum Sounds